-11.1 The Council is committed to local people remaining in the local area and to giving them the right to return to the redeveloped estate in accordance with this policy.
+The Council is committed to local people remaining in the local area and to giving them the right to return to the redeveloped estate in accordance with this policy, with all secure RBK tenants retaining the same terms and conditions of tenure.
+RBK tenants from the Cambridge Road Estate who choose to live on the regenerated Cambridge Road Estate will remain tenants of the Council if that is their preference; their tenancies will be lifetime secure tenancies with the Council as their landlord.